Shahjee10/CODING-SAMURAI-INTERNSHIP-TASKS/README.md

-# 🧠 Coding Samurai Data Analytics Internship Projects
+# 🧠 Coding Samurai Data Science Internship Projects

-This repository showcases the projects I completed as part of my **Data Analytics Internship at Coding Samurai**.
+This repository showcases the projects I completed as part of my **Data Science Internship at Coding Samurai**.
-Each project focuses on applying key **data analysis and visualization skills** using industry tools like **Excel** and **Python (Pandas, Matplotlib, Seaborn)**.
+Each project focuses on applying key **data science and visualization skills** using industry tools like **Excel** and **Python (Pandas, Matplotlib, Seaborn)**.

 ---